Senior Paediatric Research Physiotherapist

 Since 2018, I’m Master trainer and consultant for scales and outcome measures used in neuromuscular clinical trials and clinics.

-After more than six years of collaboration with Laurent Servais in Paris, I decided to join his team based in Oxford who is in charge to create the MDUK center, which will be a new neuromuscular translational center founded by Oxford University and DMD HUB.
+After more than six years of collaboration with Laurent Servais in Paris, I decided to join his team in January 2020 based in Oxford who is in charge to create the MDUK center, which will be a new neuromuscular translational center founded by Oxford University and DMD HUB.